 Kyiv, May 16 - There was a packed house on Thursday at the Ukrainian Chamber of Commerce for the 4th annual Innovation Festival organized by the Ministry of Science and Education of Ukraine.
-60 teams competed in three categories - Technology start-ups, Innovative projects and IT start-ups - for prizes from the event's sponsors, which this year included the US-Ukraine Foundation's Biotech Initiative.
+60 teams competed in three categories - Technology start-ups, Innovative projects and IT start-ups - for prizes from the event's partners, which this year included the US-Ukraine Foundation's Biotech Initiative.

 Teams displayed their projects in the festival demo zone and then had 5 minutes to pitch their ideas on stage to a jury of business and science professionals.